-- 5.6.
-For each fishery, to To achieve the agreed operational management objectives, the Commission shall, taking into account relevant advice from the Scientific Committee and other relevant subsidiary bodies, as appropriate, establish stock-specific reference points that identify: - i. targets to be achieved on average ('target reference points'), and - ii. if considered necessary, triggers to initiate specific management responses ('trigger reference points'), and - iii. iii. limits to be avoided ('limit reference points'). - 6.7.
-Where the Commission has already adopted target, trigger or limit reference points for particular tuna speciesstocks, those agreed reference points shall be incorporated into the harvest strategy for that speciesfishery, unless the Commission decides otherwise.
+- 4. To achieve the agreed operational management objectives, the Commission shall, taking into account relevant advice from the Scientific Committee and other relevant subsidiary bodies, as appropriate, establish stock-specific reference points that identify: - i. targets intended to meet management objectives ('target reference points'), and - ii. limits intended to constrain harvesting within safe biological limits ('limit reference points'). - 5.
+Where the Commission has already adopted target or limit reference points for particular stocks, those agreed reference points shall be incorporated into the harvest strategy for that fishery, unless the Commission decides otherwise.